dominiksalvet/super-riscv/README.md

 Since the created `Makefile` is targetted mainly for direct use by users, an automated way of processor testing was also required.
 The `run_tests.sh` shell script does exactly that.
 It uses already-existing targets of the `Makefile` to support its reuse.

-To use the test runner, first, change the directory to `src` (if not already done).
-Then execute `./run_tests.sh`.
+To use the test runner, execute `./run_tests.sh`.
 It automatically builds the C++ processor model, collects tests from the `tests` directory, and runs them appropriately.
-The main report is printed directly to the terminal, all output can be found in a generated log file.
+The main report is printed directly to the terminal, all output can be found in a generated log file in the `out` directory.